dantrellperson/Ecommerce-Sales-Analysis/README.md

 clean_sales_inventory then contains three functions:

-inventory_list, sales_by_stockCode, actual_sales_inventory
+inventory_list(), sales_by_stockCode(), actual_sales_inventory()

+*inventory_list():*
+---

+will ask you for csv file path, mine for this project exists in "Resources/data.csv", **csv must contain a StockCode and Description column to work**.
+Creats category columns(SETS, Colors, Material, Design, Jewelry, Household, MISC).
+Function then goes through each description, and places a (1) in the cateory column(s) for each unique stock code if the stock code's description meets the requirements for that column. inventory_list()

+*sales_by_stockCode():*
+---

-inventory_list: cleans inputed csv file, transform data into unique list of stockcodes with total quantity based on totalings the amounts shipped on each invoice, and then exports actual_inventory.csv to Output_Data folder.
-You must provide csv path to original Ecommerce Sales Data, must contain a StockCode and Description column to work
+will ask you for csv file path, mine for this project exists in "Resources/data.csv", **csv must contain a StockCode and Description column to work**.
+Function then cleans inputed csv file, transforms data into unique list of stockcodes and creates, total sales, total quantity based on totalings the amounts shipped on each invoice, and keeps unit price column.
+Then exports a csv "Output_Data/sales_by_stockCode.csv"

+*actual_sales_inventory():*
+---

-sales_by_stockCode: Supplied variables must be set to your clean sales by stock code csv path and your clean inventory list csv path
+will ask you to supply csv file paths.
+Supplied paths must be set to your clean sales by stock code csv path and your clean inventory list csv path.
+This function then creates and returns your overall sales inventory dataframe.
+Which will have sales by stock code and category columns.
+This dataframe will also include Description, Price_Category, & Sales_Frequency columns.

 ## Cleaning Process: